Zagros Mountains: Flora and fauna

+Flora

 Although currently degraded through overgrazing and deforestation, the Zagros region is home to a rich and complex flora.
 Remnants of the originally widespread oak-dominated woodland can still be found, as can the park-like pistachio/almond steppelands.
 The ancestors of many familiar foods, including wheat, barley, lentil, almond, walnut, pistachio, apricot, plum, pomegranate and grape can be found growing wild throughout the mountains.
 Quercus brantii (covering more than 50% of the Zagros forest area) is the most important tree species of the Zagros in Iran.

 Other floral endemics found within the mountain range include: Allium iranicum, Astragalus crenophila, Bellevalia kurdistanica, Cousinia carduchorum, Cousinia odontolepis, Echinops rectangularis, Erysimum boissieri, Iris barnumiae, Ornithogalum iraqense, Scrophularia atroglandulosa, Scorzonera kurdistanica, Tragopogon rechingeri, and Tulipa kurdica.

+Fauna

-The Zagros are home to many threatened or endangered organisms, including the Zagros Mountains mouse-like hamster (Calomyscus bailwardi), the Basra reed-warbler (Acrocephalus griseldis) and the striped hyena (Hyena hyena).
-Luristan newt (Neurergus kaiseri) – vulnerable endemic to the central Zagros mountains of Iran.
+The Zagros are home to many threatened and endangered species, including the Zagros Mountains mouse-like hamster (Calomyscus bailwardi), the Basra reed-warbler (Acrocephalus griseldis) and the striped hyena (Hyena hyena).
 The Persian fallow deer (Dama dama mesopotamica), an ancient domesticate once thought extinct, was rediscovered in the late 20th century in Khuzestan Province, in the southern Zagros.
 Also, wild goats can be found almost all over the Zagros mountain range.

 In the late 19th century, the Asiatic lion (Panthera leo persica) inhabited the southwestern part of the mountains.
 It is now extinct in this region.

+The Luristan newt (Neurergus kaiseri) is a salamander endemic to a small section of the central Zagros Mountains in Iran.
+It lives in highland streams and is primarily aquatic.
+This newt is considered vulnerable to extinction due to poaching for the pet trade and habitat destruction.
+Climate change is predicted to strongly impact this species.

 Religion

 The entrance to the ancient Mesopotamian underworld was believed to be located in the Zagros Mountains in the far east.
 A staircase led down to the gates of the underworld.
 The underworld itself is usually located even deeper below ground than the Abzu, the body of freshwater which the ancient Mesopotamians believed lay deep beneath the earth.

+The region was influenced by Mesopotamian and Hurrian religion in the Bronze and Iron Ages, and later by Zoroastrianism and Syriac Christianity.
+Today the vast majority of the population are Iranic and Turkic Muslims, with small numbers of Christians, mainly Assyrians and Armenians also extant.